 The ASIPBB allele (at)

 Tan points were one of the phenotypes the old A-Locus testing system could detect: Ay (sable) >aw (agouti) >at (tan point) >a (recessive black).
-But the old A-Locus test couldn’t detect some versions of at nor could it tell the difference between traditional tan points and saddle pattern (both tested as at).
+But the old A-Locus test couldn’t detect all versions of at nor could it tell the difference between traditional tan points and saddle pattern (both tested as at).

 A newly developed test can now distinguish between six different patterns: